Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Metallicity Dependence of the LISA DWD Population

-The reduced number of DWDs in model FZ relative to model F50 is also apparent in the GW PSD LISA will observe.
-We show the GW PSD of each model, as well as the confusion estimate, in Figure~\ref{fig:PSD}.
-While model F50 (dark blue) and model FZ (light blue) produce several thousand large spikes in the PSD across LISA's frequency band, the overall foreground height, including the confusion, is larger for model F50.
+A change in the number of DWDs in model FZ relative to model F50 is also apparent in the GW PSD LISA will observe.
+We show the GW PSD of each model, as well as the confusion forground estimate, in Figure~\ref{fig:PSD}.
+We downsample the PSD frequencies by a factor of 20 for plotting purposes.
+While model F50 (dark blue) and model FZ (light blue) produce several thousand large spikes in the PSD across LISA's frequency band, the overall foreground height, including the confusion, is larger for model F50 for parameter variations $\alpha5$ and $q3$.
 This is a direct consequence of the overall reduction in the size of the close DWD population in model FZ.
+The foreground height remains unchanged for the fiducial and $\alpha25$ variations when comparing models FZ and F50.

 Similar to previous studies, we find that LISA will be able to resolve several thousand DWDs.
-Figure \ref{fig:LISA_SNR} shows the amplitude spectral density vs GW frequency of the resolved systems with SNR $> 7$ for each DWD type, where the top and bottom rows show results for models FZ and F50 respectively.
-For comparison, we also show the LISA sensitivity curve, including the modeled confusion foreground from each population in black, and the the entire population for each model in grey.
+Figure \ref{fig:LISA_SNR} shows the amplitude spectral density vs GW frequency of the resolved systems with SNR $> 7$ for each DWD type, where the top and bottom rows show results for models FZ and F50 respectively for the fiducial parameter variation.
+For comparison, we also show the LISA sensitivity curve, including the modeled confusion foreground from each population in black, and the entire population for each model in grey.
+Plots for our three parameter variations and discussion on the impact of each varation on the resolved populations can be found in Appendix \ref{appendix:ASD_vars}.
 Apart from each DWD type having a different abundance of resolved systems, the population-wide characteristics remain unchanged between the two binary fraction models.
 The populations containing at least one He WD occupy the lower-ASD, higher-GW frequency region of parameter space compared to the total population, with CO + He DWDs having larger ASDs than the He + He DWD population.
 Conversely, DWD types without a He WD component tend to occupy the higher-ASD, lower-GW frequency region of parameter space.
 This difference is largely due to the formation scenario of DWDs containing a He WD, which form from the ejection of a common envelope created by the He WD progenitor.
-These lower mass progenitors overflow their Roche lobes at closer separations relative to the higher mass progenitors (e.g. Figure~\ref{fig:CEsep}) and thus also produce closer DWDs.
+These lower-mass progenitors overflow their Roche lobes at closer separations relative to the higher-mass progenitors (e.g. Figure~\ref{fig:CEsep}) and thus also produce closer DWDs.
 While the distance to any one DWD strongly influences its ASD, DWD populations without a He WD component have, on average, higher ASDs due to their more massive WD components.